Electrical Interconnects for Silicon Spin Qubits: Nuclear spin impurities

 \subsection{Scattering theory calculation of dephasing by a single impurity}

 Write $\ket k$ for an incoming wavepacket at momentum $k$; $\ket{L_k}, \ket{R_k}$ are outgoing wavepackets (leftward and rightward) at momentum $k$; and $\hat R^\sigma _k, \hat T^\sigma _k$ are the action on the spin degree of freedom corresponding to reflection and transmission respectively. $\sigma = \pm 1$ labels the nuclear spin.
 In general the outgoing momenta do not have to match the incoming momenta.
-But the scattering is elastic, because we consider dephasing.
+But the scattering is elastic because we consider dephasing, { which does not change the electron energy}.

 We again treat the hyperfine interaction as a perturbation.
-Consider an eigenstate of the unperturbed Hamiltonian (KE + Zeeman field)
+Consider an eigenstate of the unperturbed Hamiltonian (KE and Zeeman field)

 where $z = \pm 1$ is an electron spin eigenvalue.
 This state has energy

 so the Green's function is